The American Society of Church History fosters and honors

 Deadline for Nominations: July 1.

-Dr. Christian Davidson (Charles Warren Center for Studies in American History), “‘Redeeming Santo Domingo: North Atlantic Missionaries and the Racial Conversion of a Nation.”
+Dr. Christina Davidson (Charles Warren Center for Studies in American History), “‘Redeeming Santo Domingo: North Atlantic Missionaries and the Racial Conversion of a Nation.”

 Prize Nomination Process